Online Learning Tips and Strategies

 Multiple studies have indicated that the environment in which you study affects how you will remember that information.
 For instance, many students know that studying in a loud café can be much more difficult than studying in a quiet library.
 However, many students are not accustomed to studying at home.
 In addition to being in a new environment, studying at home can also come with the additional challenges of a noisy household and other distractions.

 Tips for Creating a Dedicated Study Space at Home

 Designate one room or area as your study space.
 Numerous studies have shown that a designated study space will eventually make your brain catch on, enabling you to enter ‘study mode sooner upon entering the space.
 In contrast, similar to moving between libraries and cafés, moving between the different rooms in your house can be mentally jolting due to the new distractions that must be processed and overcome.

 Natural light can bring real warmth and vitality to a room, which is necessary for making the best study space.
 Studies have shown that access to natural light and views of the outdoors is the number one attribute of the workplace environment.
 Some helpful tips to find natural lighting in your home are to place your desk near a window or in a room that is well-lit with natural lighting.

 Some students love listening to music while they review their notes.
 While songs can put you in a good mood, paying more attention to lyrics than what you are supposed to learn can make music counterproductive.
 Instead of lyric-heavy music, an ambient noise program and classical music may help students to better focus on their studies.

 4) Buy Some Plants

-It has been proven by NASA that household plants not only improve indoor air quality, but the green and alive characteristics of a plant makes a study space more serene.
+It has been proven by NASA that household plants not only improve indoor air quality but the green and alive characteristics of a plant make a study space more serene.
 Buying a low-maintenance house plant can make your study space more peaceful and easier to breathe in.